November Christmas: Plot

 A small Rhode Island community comes together to create special holiday (Halloween, Thanksgiving Day, and Christmas) moments several weeks early for Vanessa Marks, an 8-year-old girl with a life-threatening illness.

 At the beginning of the film, Vanessa's father Tom (John Corbett) gives her a snow globe and inside that globe is another little girl holding a snow globe.
 Her mother Beth (Sarah Paulson) tells Vanessa that she has to shake the globe to make it snow.
 Vanessa is fascinated with the snow, having never seen it before, and wishes that she could see it for Christmas.
 Her father, hearing this, becomes concerned that Vanessa may not live to see December.

-After Tom quietly asks Jess Sanford, a neighboring farmer (Sam Elliott) about buying pumpkins - and later Christmas trees - the farmer figures out that the father is trying to speed up the holidays so that Vanessa will have the best Christmas before she dies.
-Jess, while searching for pumpkins to surprise the Marks family, heals an old friendship that he'd lost when his own son had passed away years ago, and is rewarded with an invitation to be his old friend's best man at the friend's upcoming wedding.
-Together, the two men sneak a truckload of pumpkins onto the family's front porch, much to the surprise of the daughter who decides she wants to have a Halloween party.
-The mother tries to explain that it's too early, but the father agrees to the party and Vanessa (and her younger brother) begin to plan their Halloween costumes.
+After Tom quietly asks Jess Sanford, a neighboring farmer (Sam Elliott) about buying pumpkins – and later Christmas trees – Jess figures out that Tom is trying to speed up the holidays so that Vanessa will have the best Christmas before she dies.
+Jess, while searching for pumpkins to surprise the Marks family, heals an old friendship that he had lost when his own son had died years ago, and is rewarded with an invitation to be his old friend's best man at the friend's upcoming wedding.
+Together, the two men sneak a truckload of pumpkins onto the family's front porch, much to the surprise of Vanessa who decides she wants to have a Halloween party.
+Beth tries to explain that it is too early, but Tom agrees to the party and Vanessa (and her younger brother Gordon) begin to plan their Halloween costumes.